janva/generator-janva-webapp/README.md

 Prerequisites : git, node, npm , yo (Yeoman)

-To try it out you need to have node and npm (which comes with node) installed on your system.
+To try it out you need to have node and npm (which comes bundled with node) installed on your system.
 Following links can be of help to get you started with node, npm and git.

 * [Node](https://nodejs.org)
 * [Installing Node via package manager](https://nodejs.org/en/download/package-manager/)